gareththegeek/fraud-detection-game/ui/README.md

-# OIDC Game - Token Raider
+# Fraud Detection Game - Fraud Maruader

-Learn how to use Open ID Connect via this simple interactive game
+Learn how to detect fraud using LLMs via this simple interactive game

 ## Getting started